zeko-1/2026-NVIDIA/team-submissions/PRD-template.md

 ### Hardware Targets
 * **Dev Environment:** [e.g., Qbraid (CPU) for logic, Brev L4 for initial GPU testing]
 * **Production Environment:** [e.g., Brev A100-80GB for final N=50 benchmarks]
+_____
+The Acceleration Strategy:

+• Quantum Acceleration (CUDA-Q): We will use the nvidia backend in CUDA-Q to offload circuit simulations to the GPU, which significantly reduces the time for state-vector evolution.

+• Classical Acceleration (MTS): We will use CuPy to parallelize the evaluation of neighbor sequences in the Multi-Target Search, allowing us to check thousands of configurations per second.

+• Hardware Targets:
+• Dev Environment: Qbraid (CPU) for initial logic.
+• Production Environment: NVIDIA L4 or A100 for high-N sequence benchmarking.

 ---